 Talk about false assumptions!
 The makers of this methodology falsely assumed that the space provided could accommodate the number and range of assumptions underlying any given project.
 And nowhere in the methodology was there a process for gathering assumptions from other pertinent parties, ensuring the validity of the assumptions captured, and identifying those that were missing.

 Become more aware of the fact that you and others (customers, teammates, management, whoever) are making assumptions.
 One way to develop this awareness is to ask yourself what these assumptions might be.
-For example:

 The very fact of asking these questions may help you focus on aspects of the project that, on reflection, you're not as certain about as you thought you were.